jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2.markdown

 kubectl certificate approve mongo-csr
 {% endhighlight %}

-After the certificate has been approved we need to download it as follows:
+After the certificate has been approved we can download it as follows:

 {% highlight shell %}
 kubectl get csr/mongo-csr -o jsonpath='{.status.certificate}{"\n"}' | base64 -d > mongo.crt